cosmos/sdk-tutorials/academy/4-my-own-chain/game-winner.md

 ## Update and check for the winner

 This is a two-part update.
-You set the winner where relevant but you also introduce new checks, so that a game with a winner cannot be acted upon.
+You set the winner where relevant, but you also introduce new checks so that a game with a winner cannot be acted upon.

 Start with a new error that you define as a constant:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/af810f7/x/checkers/types/errors.go#L22]
 ErrGameFinished = sdkerrors.Register(ModuleName, 1111, "game is already finished")
 ```
-Then at creation, in the _create game_ message handler, you start with a neutral value:
+At creation, in the _create game_ message handler, start with a neutral value:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/af810f7/x/checkers/keeper/msg_server_create_game.go#L32]
 ...